navilan/navilan.in/content/en/writings/2025/2025-12-13-the-story-wheel.md

 Guillermo Del Toro's [Frankenstein][] is a gorgeous rendition of an epic tale.
 It captures every ounce of your attention with beautiful sets, exceptional attention to detail, breathtakingly detailed character sketches, ethereal costumes and riveting performances.

 With the story told in two parts and with two perspectives, it deceptively leads you to characterize it as a cosmic story.
-However, if you pay attention you realize that both the parts are told from a point of time where the transformational event, the creatures beauty and the creators ugliness have already surfaced.
+However, if you pay attention you realize that both the parts are told from a point of time when the transformational event has already happened.
+When the creator aims to destroy his creation, the creature's beauty and the creator's ugliness have already surfaced.
 So the two perspectives do not alter the state of your empathy.

-Throughout the movie your emotions are strictly aligned with the creature seeking meaning and the creator as a representation of biblical greed.
+Throughout the movie your emotions are strictly aligned with the creature seeking meaning and the creator as a representation of Biblical greed.
 You realize that this is a decision made by the director.
 He wanted the movie to be seen from this point of view, even through two different lenses.
 So, while this movie could have been potentially cosmic, it is a spiritual one.

 Does it make the movie better or worse?
 This question is the reason why I decided to make the characterization a wheel instead of a pyramid.
 GDT's Frankenstein is a fantastic spiritual movie.
-It gives you an unforgettable experience while leaving the space for another potential Frankenstein movie to fill the cosmic space.
+It gives you an unforgettable experience while leaving room for another potential Frankenstein movie to fill the cosmic space.

 [Frankenstein]: https://www.imdb.com/title/tt1312221/
 [seinfeld]: https://www.imdb.com/title/tt0098904/